oneeve8/kobble-data/content/The Joyful Mysteries.md

 1st Joyful Mystery
 The Annunciation
 And coming in, he said to her,
 "Greetings, favored one!
-The Lord"
+The Lord is with you."
+"And behold, you will conceive in y"
 :::
 ::: slide